 - The Falkland Islands

-- The Pitcairn, Henderson, Ducie & Oeno Islands
+- The Pitcairn, Henderson, Ducie and Oeno Islands

-- Saint Helena, Ascension and Tristan da Cunha (including Gough Island Dependency)
+- St. Helena, Ascension and Tristan da Cuhna (including Gough Island Dependency)

 - South Georgia and the South Sandwich Islands